KRWCLASSIC/PTPL-CLI-Decoder/readme.md

 - `-d`, `--decode`: Decode a `.ptpl` file into XML.
 - `-e`, `--encode`: Encode an XML file into `.ptpl` format.
 - `<file_path>`: The path to the input file.
 Use a `.ptpl` file for decoding or an XML file for encoding.
-- `--output`, `-o`: (Optional) Specify the path to save the output file.
+- `--output`, `-o`: (Optional for decoding) Specify the path to save the output file.
 If not provided, decoded XML content is printed to the console, and encoded data defaults to `<input_name>.ptpl`.
 - `--verbose`, `-v`: (Optional) Enable verbose output for detailed processing information.

 ## Examples